I don’t know. It might just be me. But if Hank Nightingale’s mouth was at my neck, I wouldn’t be thinking about French toast.

 - Powdered Sugar

 How to do it…

-Once your butter is melted, put a piece of bread in the egg mixture until it soaks through.
-Being careful with drips, put this in the skillet.
+- Once your butter is melted, put a piece of bread in the egg mixture until it soaks through.
+When you fish the piece of bread out, hold it over the bowl for a bit so the excess egg mixture can slide off.
+Then, being careful with drips, put this in the skillet.
 Repeat this with your second slice of bread.
 Scoot this around a bit, lifting an edge after a few minutes to see if you’ve got browned goodness on the bottom side.
 Flip when it’s ready.

-Slap a big spoonful of the cream cheese mixture on the upward, browned slice of one piece of bread and spread it around, close to the edges but not over.
+- Slap a big spoonful of the cream cheese mixture on the upward, browned slice of one piece of bread and spread it around, close to the edges but not over.
 Take the other slice of bread and put it browned side down on your cream cheese.
+You might want to put your spatula on top and press this together a bit (not too much! you don't want the cheese oozing out, just trying to seal the edges).
 Toast that puppy on one side, flip it and toast it on the other side, until you’ve got lovely golden goodness on either side and the cream cheese should heat a bit through.

-Now, just to say, you can have so much fun with this.
+- Now, just to say, you can have so much fun with this.
 In the powdered-sugar-cream-cheese mixture you can throw in some lemon zest and a squeeze of lemon juice.
 Or lime zest and lime juice.
 Or orange zest and orange juice.
-Or you can put in a dab of almond extract and some slivered, toasted almonds.
+Or you can put in a dab of almond extract and sprinkle some slivered, toasted almonds on top when it's done.
 You could even shave some chocolate in there, and throw some shavings on top of the toast when it’s done and douse that mother in chocolate sauce!
+You can go the liquor route and splash in Amaretto or Cointreau.
 I mean, you can do whatever you want to put a little va-va-voom in your French toast.